eduswap/weth/README.md

 ### 2. Deployment

-Run the following command to compile the contracts using the Solidity compiler and deploy the WETH to your Caerus network.
+Run the following command to compile the contracts using the Solidity compiler and deploy the WETH to your Edu chain network.

 ```bash
 npx hardhat run scripts/deploy.js --network edutest